 Grilled Lamb Leg Steaks with Roasted Veg and Salad

-Another convenience-health-food meal.
+Does this even count as a lamb leg steaks recipe?
+It’s another convenience-health-food meal.
 Just open up some packets, slice, cook, snip and shake, and you’ve a tasty, nutritious and healthy meal.

 Why lamb steaks?
 As opposed to lamb chops?